goossens/ObjectTalk/README.md

 ## Prerequisites

-ObjectTalk only has a few dependencies.
+ObjectTalk has a few dependencies.
 For UNIX based systems like Ubuntu or Alpine Linux, Docker containers are provided in the docker folder.
 If you are running on bare metal or in your own VMs or containers, the Dockerfiles show which packages are required to build and run ObjectTalk.